Nucleus Decomposition in Probabilistic Graphs: Hardness and Algorithms: Experiments

 \section{Experiments}

-In this section, we present our extensive experimental results to test the efficiency, effectiveness, and accuracy of our proposed algorithms.
+We present our extensive experimental results to test the efficiency, effectiveness, and accuracy of our proposed algorithms.
 Our implementations are in Java and the experiments are conducted on a commodity machine with Intel i7, 2.2Ghz CPU, and 12Gb RAM, running Ubuntu 18.04.